fuzzygroup/blog/_posts/2020-08-12-a-shorty-but-a-goody-sorting-mdfind-results-by-date.md

 ---
 layout: post
-title: A Shorty But a Goody - Sorting mdfind Results by Date or Size
+title: A Shorty But a Goody, Sorting mdfind Results by Date or Size
 category: osx
 tags: ["osx", "mdfind"]
 ---